Bizarre moments from Lori Vallow’s murder trial

 Dressed in a black suit, with her blonde hair down in waves around her shoulders, Vallow stood between her two attorneys as the verdict was read out.
 She showed no reaction as she learned that the jury had returned a verdict of guilty on all charges.

-Vallow now faces a maximum of life in prison at her sentencing on 31 July.
+Vallow was sentenced to life in prison without parole on 31 July.

 JJ and Tylee vanished without a trace back in September 2019, with their mother refusing to reveal their whereabouts to authorities for many months.